DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ##### ⚠️ Blank Cells in PhenX Discrimination Survey
 For the PhenX+ Discrimination survey, one of the multi-select questions (column `sed_bm_phx__discr.006`: *"What do you think is the main reason for these experiences?
 If more than one main reason, check all that apply."*) is blank for some participants.

+## Tabulated MRI Data

+##### ⚠️ BrainSwipes

+There are 8 participant sessions with existing processed structural/functional outputs present in the XCP-D derivatives of the release data without corresponding [BrainSwipes](../measures/mri/qc.md#brainswipes) QC results include in the `img_brainswipes_xcpd-T2w` and `img_brainswipes_xcpd-bold` tables.
+These participants will be included in the next release in addition to BrainSwipes QC results for newly processed sessions.
+Users may perform visual inspection of the visual reports themselves to determine whether to include these data in their analyses by inspecting the `sub-<label>_ses-<label>_executive_summary.html` XCP-D derivatives file (see details [here](../datacuration/derivatives.md#xcp-d-xcp_d)).
+For guidance on how to perform visual inspection, create an account at [BrainSwipes](https://brainswipes.us) and review the tutorials provided for [surface delineation](https://brainswipes.us/tutorial/anat), [atlas registration](https://brainswipes.us/tutorial/atlas), and [functional registration](https://brainswipes.us/tutorial/func).

 ## Visit Information
 ##### ⚠️ Invalid Participant Withdrawal Dates for Participants Who Did Not Withdraw